m3zh/philo/README.md

 Philosophers is a project about multi-threading programming, synchronisation and performance.

 ### Multi-threading
-A thread is a routine that keeps running in the background until terminated or interrupted.
+A thread is a routine running in background until terminated or interrupted.
 Threads share resources, and have access to resources once at a time.

-Real life example: mobiles can play music and receive notifications; the music player and the notification app both share the resource _sound_: when we get a text, the music player stops for a sec, the notification pop-up rings and then frees the resource _sound_ again.
+Real life example: mobiles can play music and receive notifications; the music player and the notification app both share the resource _sound_: when receiving qn s,s, the music player stops for a sec, the notification pop-up rings and then frees the resource _sound_ again.

-In philosophers, each person has a thread routine (eat-sleep-think), and forks are the shared resources.
+In philosophers, each person has a _thread routine_ (eat-sleep-think), and forks are the shared resources.
 To avoid forks being used by more philosophers at once, we block the access with `mutex_lock()`, and we `mutex_unlock()` when we are done.

  ```